chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-02-23-secure-workloads-in-google-kubernetes-engine-challenge-lab.md

    - {}
 ```

-Append the new policy to the `network-policy.yaml`, and save file.  \
+Append the new policy to the `network-policy.yaml`, and save the file.  \
 Run the following to apply the configuration file:

 ```bash